 So are they Affiliates or Partners?

-There has been a lot of discussion in social forums, blog posts and conference sessions about the use of the term affiliate and/or partner marketing.
+We’ve read a lot of discussion in social forums, blog posts and conference sessions about the use of the term affiliate and/or partner marketing.
 ‘Affiliate vs Partner’ was even the Keynote panel session at Affiliate Summit West this year – and even that was inconclusive.

 After all, whatever we call a thing – we all understand what we mean even when the names may be slightly different; Pavement / Sidewalk – Eggplant / Aubergine – the thing itself is the same!
 There has been a fair amount written and spoken over the last four or five years, some measured, some quite forthright for or against particular terminology.
 So why are we still discussing it?

-So why the push by some to replace the older term with partner marketing?
+So why the push by some to replace the older term affiliate with partner marketing?
 It’s fair to say there are a number of factors to take in here.

 Partner marketing was originally used to describe the collaborative relationships between global brands.
 We see many examples of promotions between major credit cards and airlines, and consumer brands with the world of entertainment.
 That usage has developed and extended over time to a far wider range of partnerships.